Lady-Pi/Edge_AI_Project/readme.md

 5. Click "predict".

 6. The models will print binary classification labels for age (adult/elderly), gender (male/female), and emotion (happy/sad).
 The confidence levels are printed with the predictions.

-# Download performance data

-1. Access the brower's developer/test mode via F12 or Right-click → Inspect → Console

-2. Copy and paste the below command (enable pasting function if needed):

-   document.getElementById('performance-btn').style.display='inline-block'

-3. Press Enter.
-The "Download Performance Data" button will now apear in the UI.
+7. Optional: "Download Performance Data" for testing purposes.